notangy/DisClone/README.md

-# 🚨 THIS IS AN EXPERIMENTAL WORK IN PROGRESS 🚨
+**DISCLAIMER**
-I don't mind people looking at or borrowing my work but I give no guarantee that the provided files will work out of the box.
-This is purely for my own learning until I verify that the training outputs work as intended.
+As this is a pet project for the purpose of learning and AI tools can rapidly change, I give no guarantee that the provided files will work out of the box.
+Feel free to play around with them however you wish!

 # (Dis)clone yourself!